-This one-year course is designed to give students interested in teaching or social services professions an opportunity to help academically weak elementary or secondary school students.
-Student tutors may be assigned to English, reading, or mathematics laboratories in an elementary, junior, or senior high school to assist with individual student instruction.
-Student tutors are given direction and guidance by an assigned supervising teacher.
+This one-year course is designed to give students interested in teaching or social services professions an opportunity to help academically weak elementary or secondary students.
+Student tutors may be assigned to ELA or mathematics labs in an elementary, junior, or senior hs to assist with individual student instruction.
+Student tutors are given direction and guidance by an assigned teacher.
 Students applying for the program must have a 2.0 cumulative grade point average and be knowledgeable in the academic area in which they are to assist.
 One-half credit per semester is earned upon the satisfactory completion of the program's requirements.
 STUDENTS ARE LIMITED TO ONE CREDIT.
 This course will fulfill one of the elective credits required for graduation.